A generalized index theory for non-Hamiltonian system: Trace formula and crossings of the imaginary axis

 where $n=h+k+l+m$.
 Moreover the functions $s \mapsto 1+ is$ and $s \mapsto -1+ is$ are homotopic to the constant functions $1$ and $-1$ respectively through the homotopy $s \mapsto 1+ i\lambda s$ and $s \mapsto - 1+ i\lambda s$, for $\lambda \in [0,1]$ respectively.
 Thus, we have

+This concludes the proof. \end{proof} \begin{rem} If $A_z$ is invertible for every $z\in\Omega$, then the (LHS) of Equation~\eqref{eq:trace-formula-local} vanishes since $\Tr \dd A_z A_z^{-1}$ is a closed operator-valued one form on $\Omega$ as follows by Lemma~\ref{thm:importante}.
+From the geometric viewpoint, formula \eqref{eq:trace-formula-local} describes the net number of eigenvalues of $A_t$ crossing the imaginary line from the left to the right side as the parameter $t$ runs from 0 to 1.
+During this evolution, eigenvalues of $P_t$ belongs to the rectangle $[-c,c]\times[-M,M]$.
+The role of $c$ is to guarantee the existence of decomposition in Lemma~\ref{thm:importante}. \end{rem}

-This concludes the proof. \end{proof} The next technical result which is interesting in its own, states that it is possible to construct an explicit linear perturbation in order the perturbed family only have isolated singular points. \begin{lem} Let $A\in \Cl(H)$ be a selfadjoint operator having compact resolvent, let $A_t=A+C_t$ and we assume that the path $t \mapsto C_t$ is real analytic.
+The next technical result which is interesting in its own, states that it is possible to construct an explicit linear perturbation in order the perturbed family only have isolated singular points. \begin{lem} Let $A\in \Cl(H)$ be a selfadjoint operator having compact resolvent, let $A_t=A+C_t$ and we assume that the path $t \mapsto C_t$ is real analytic.
 For $\lambda\in \R$, we let